Accredited, multi-media online course. Study from anywhere in the world.

 2.06 Hair damage This lesson covers many different factors that lead to hair damage, including the four types of stressors that cause damage to the hair, and the characteristics of damaged hair.
 We’ll explain why protecting the hair through the use of products and avoiding stressors is so important.

-2.07 Caring for hair In this lesson, we cover the four aspects to consider in your proper haircare routine for Caucasian and Asian hair, as well as a proper haircare routine for African hair.
+2.07 Caring for hair In this lesson, we cover the four aspects to consider in your proper haircare routine for Caucasian and Asian hair, as well as a proper haircare routine for Afro-textured hair.

 2.08 Dandruff and anti-dandruff properties This lesson provides an overview of what dandruff is, what causes it, which ingredients have anti-dandruff activity, and the regulations of anti-dandruff products.